Denver Product Liability Attorneys

 Absence of Warning Labels

-A product that is known to be potentially dangerous but does not include warnings or instructions on how to safely use it can be considered defective.
-An example of a product deemed defective due to the absence of warning labels might be a medication that does not include a list of potential side effects or does not warn about the possible interaction with other drugs.
-Contact Dan Caplis Law in Denver, Colorado for product liability attorneys who can investigate claims of defective products.
+A product that is known to be potentially dangerous, but does not include warnings or instructions on how to safely use it can be considered defective.
+An example of a product deemed defective due to the absence of warning labels might be a medication that does not include a list of the potential side effects or does not warn about its possible interaction with other drugs.